Manjunath-Yelipeta/concepts/kubernetes.md

 The default.
 Internal only — perfect for backend services and databases that should never be publicly reachable.
 Every roboshop backend (`catalogue`, `user`, `cart`, `mongodb`, `mysql`) uses it.

+#### How I tested Clusterip is
+1. I ran the 04labels-demo manifest and the 13_services.yaml manifest files.
+2. exec to labels-demo pod and the did curl http://nginx-service:80 and go the response where I concluded clusterip is for internal communication between pods

 #### NodePort

 Exposes the pod to the outside world: